 Tucked away in the San Juan Mountains of southwestern Colorado is the Alpine Loop National Backcountry Byway.
 Located northeast of Silverton, Colorado in San Juan and Hinsdale Counties, the circular route makes its way from Lake City south along CO-149, to County Road 30, which turns west over Cinnamon Pass to Animas Forks, and then returns east over Engineer Pass back to Lake City along County Road 20.

-Sculpted by the forces of volcanoes, glaciers, wind and rain, the resulting mountains, valleys, streams and lakes are a masterpiece of nature’s artistry.
-Native Americans came to these mountains for centuries to hunt and gather food.
-In the late 1800s they were replaced by miners who came in search of a different livelihood – silver, gold, lead, and zinc.
+Sculpted by the forces of volcanoes, glaciers, wind, and rain, the resulting mountains, valleys, streams, and lakes are a masterpiece of nature’s artistry.
+The Ute Indian tribe long inhabited this area before they were replaced by miners in the 1800s, who came in search of silver, gold, lead, and zinc.
 These hardy pioneers carved a network of roads through this rugged terrain to enable them to transport ore and supplies by mule-drawn wagons to and from Silverton, Ouray, and Lake City.

 History buffs will want to explore the many structures, mines, and ghost towns left over from the late 1800s.
 Photographers will especially appreciate the abundance of colorful alpine wildflowers in late July/early August and the explosion of fall colors during September.

 The Alpine Loop has rustic facilities, including three campgrounds, a picnic area, and 10 restrooms along the way.
 The driving time of the Alpine Loop is estimated at 4-6 hours.
 The loop can be accessed from Lake City, Silverton, or Ouray.